-Freelance and outsourced workers must receive their payment, in case of advertising productions, in up to 30 days after the beginning of their service provision.
+Freelance and outsourced workers must receive their payment, in case of advertising productions, in up to 30 days after the beginning of their services provision.
 In case of fiction, series or entertainment projects, freelance and outsourced workers must receive their payment weekly or biweekly.
 Other payment schedules must be agreed between the union and the production company.

-Due to the COVID-19 pandemic, there are three protocols in place in the city of São Paulo, which must be strictly followed to ensure safe film production.
+Due to the COVID-19 pandemic, there are three protocols in place, in the city of São Paulo, which must be strictly followed to ensure safe film production.

-Health and Safety Protocol for Audiovisual Production (developed by associations related to the audiovisual industry, this protocol applies to any filming in the city, both in public and private spaces) Protocol for Filming and Recording in Public Spaces (developed by Spcine, this protocol is complementary to the first one, and includes rules directed to filming in municipal public spaces)

-General Reopening Protocol (developed by São Paulo's City Government, this protocol refers to a variety of activities and is not limited to film production)
+- Health and

+Safety Protocol

+for Audiovisual

+Production

+(developed by

+associations

+related to the

+audiovisual sector,

+this protocol

+applies to any

+filming in the city,

+both in public and

+private spaces)

+- Protocol for

+Filming and

+Recording in Public

+Spaces (developed

+by Spcine, this is

+a complementary

+protocol to the

+first one, with rules

+directed to filming

+in municipal public

+spaces)

+- General Reopening

+Protocol

+(developed by

+São Paulo's City

+Hall, this protocol

+refers to a variety

+of activities, it is

+not limited to film

+production)